rslakra/retail-suite/web-apps-ui/README.md

 mvn clean install -DskipTests=false
 ```

+**Note**:
-**Note**: Currently, there are no unit tests in this service.
+- Currently, there are no unit tests in this service.
 The build script skips tests by default.
+- The `buildMaven.sh` script automatically builds the frontend (if needed) and copies it to `src/main/resources/static/` before running Maven
+- The `static/` folder is populated during the build process - it should be empty initially (or only contain `.gitkeep`)

 The build script creates:
 - SNAPSHOT version: `target/web-apps-ui-0.0.X-SNAPSHOT.jar`